generaliinformatik/fah-red-lions/README.md

-# Quick guide Initial setup of the Folding@Home client
+# Quick guide to setting up and configuring the Folding@Home client

 Red Lions vs. COVID-19 - Together.
 Digital.
 For a cure.